Working with Ticket Printers

-Theatre Manager works with Boca, Boca Dual, Practical Automation, Datamax Allegro and Datamax S-Class printers by default.
+Theatre Manager works with Practical Automation, Boca, Boca Dual, Datamax Allegro, some Datamax S-Class, and Microcom FGL printers by default.
 This section will deal with steps for setting up a printer to work within your network.
-Steps on connecting a user to a printer begin at 15 on this page.

 |